-Real Estate Investment Trusts.
-The REIT Income Portfolio invests in shares issued by real estate investment trusts ("REITs"), domestic corporations or business trusts which invest primarily in income producing real estate or real estate related loans or mortgages.
+Real Estate Companies.
+The High Income Allocation Portfolio and the Multi-Asset High Income Portfolio invest in securities issued by real estate investment trusts ("REIT"), domestic corporations or business trusts which invest primarily in income producing real estate or real estate related loans or mortgages.
+Additionally, the Preferred Opportunity Portfolio invests in preferred securities issued by REITs.
 REITs are financial vehicles that have as their objective the pooling of capital from a number of investors in order to participate directly in real estate ownership or financing.
-Thus, an investment in the Portfolio will be subject to risks similar to those associated with the direct ownership of real estate, in addition to securities markets risks, because of a Portfolio's concentration in the securities of companies in the real estate industry.
+Thus, an investment in the Portfolio will be subject to risks similar to those associated with the direct ownership of real estate, in addition to securities markets risks, because of the Portfolio's investments in the securities of companies in the real estate industry.
 These risks include:

-- declines in the value of real estate,

-- illiquidity of real property investments,

-- risks related to general U.S. and global as well as local economic conditions,

-- dependency on management skill,

-- heavy cash flow dependency,

-- possible lack of availability of mortgage funds,

-- excessive levels of debt or overleveraged financial structure,

-- over-building,

-- extended vacancies, or obsolescence, of properties,

-- increase in competition,

-- increases in property taxes and operating expenses, - changes in zoning laws, - losses due to costs resulting from the cleanup of environmental problems, - liability to third parties for damages resulting from environmental problems, - casualty or condemnation losses, - economic or regulatory impediments to raising rents, - changes in neighborhood values and buyer demand. - the ongoing financial strength and viability of government sponsored enterprises, such as Fannie Mae or Freddie Mac. - changes in the appeal of properties to tenants, - changes in interest rates, tax rates or operating expenses, - rising construction costs, - failure of borrowers to repay their loans, - early payment or restructuring of mortgage loans, and - slower mortgage originations.
+- declines in the value of real estate, - illiquidity of real property investments, - risks related to general U.S. and global as well as local economic conditions, - dependency on management skill, - heavy cash flow dependency, - possible lack of availability of mortgage funds, - excessive levels of debt or overleveraged financial structure, - over-building, - extended vacancies, or obsolescence, of properties, - increase in competition, - increases in property taxes and operating expenses, - changes in zoning laws, - losses due to costs resulting from the cleanup of environmental problems, - liability to third parties for damages resulting from environmental problems, - casualty or condemnation losses, - economic or regulatory impediments to raising rents, - changes in neighborhood values and buyer demand,

+- the ongoing financial strength and viability of government sponsored enterprises, such as Fannie Mae or Freddie Mac. - changes in the appeal of properties to tenants, and - changes in interest rates, tax rates or operating expenses.